mbalar/ds_tutorial/_posts/2016-10-10-getting-setup-python-for-data-science.md

 Next, we'll use Pandas to read in some sample data to make sure everything is up-and-running correctly.
 Pandas is a library that sits on top of NumPY providing a nice interface and introducing the concept of dataframes, which sidesteps a lot of the complicated array manipulation we'd have to do if using NumPY alone.

-Let's run the code below to create a dataframe containing information about some tech company executives (copy/paste into cell and hit shift+enter):
+Let's run the code below to create a dataframe containing information about a few tech company executives (copy/paste into cell and hit shift+enter):

 ```python